colah/implicitcad.org/README.md

 ## Notes

-ImplicitCAD.org uses r50 of webgl loader
+For versions of dependent components, please see vendor/sources .

 ## License

+ImplicitCAD.org is now licensed under the GNU AGPL version 3 or greater. see the LICENSE file for more details.

-ImplicitCAD.org is released under the MIT license:
+ImplicitCAD.org was originally released under the MIT license:

 www.opensource.org/licenses/MIT